ikstewa/protoc-gen-avro/README.md

 ```

 * `prefix_schema_files_with_package` - if set to true, files will be generated into folders matching the proto package.
 E.g. :
-if set to true, will remove the prefixes from enum values.
-E.g. if you have an enum like:
 ```protobuf
 package my.test.data;
 message Yowza {